Cover Art for Horror Comic About Paranormal Investigators

 Dark Knight Returns - Apologies

-This is my favorite page from Frank Miller's Dark Knight Returns, published by DC Comics (when I was just a kid).
+This is my favorite page from Dark Knight Returns, published by DC Comics (when I was just a kid).
 I wanted to draw this page as close to the original as possible to pay homage...I in no way take credit for this layout or composition...but I drew this and colored it as close to the original as possible.
 It was a great exercise in my own technical ability.
+Mr. Klaus Janson has seen it in person and had very nice things to say about the likeness.